WiseLibs/better-sqlite3/API.md

 Creates a new prepared [`Transaction`](#class-transaction) from the given array of SQL strings.

 *NOTE:* [`Transaction`](#class-transaction) objects cannot contain read-only statements.
 In `better-sqlite3`, these objects serve the sole purpose of batch-write operations.
-For more complex transactions, simply run [BEGIN and COMMIT](https://sqlite.org/lang_transaction.html) with regular [prepared statements](#preparestring---statement).
+For more complex transactions, simply run [BEGIN and COMMIT](https://sqlite.org/lang_transaction.html) with regular [prepared statements](#preparestring---statement) (see [tutorial](https://github.com/JoshuaWise/better-sqlite3/issues/49)).
 This restriction may change in the future.

 ### .pragma(*string*, [*simplify*]) -> *results*